 - Yuno gets one when she gets the results of an English exam back.

-- School Rumble: Harima does this after a rush to complete one of his manga, in a Shout Out to a certain boxing anime.
+- School Rumble: Harima does this after a rush to complete one of his manga, in a Shout-Out to a certain boxing anime.

 - Azumanga Daioh: Poor Chiyo-Chan gets like this after one ride with Yukari, who Drives Like Crazy, and it basically shows that she's gone through a very traumatic experience.
 She goes white again the first time the "Yukari-mobile" gets mentioned after the aforementioned trip.
 Then, in the third year, Kaorin takes the ride and ends up similarly.

 - Yukari does it when she is informed that she just effervesced into the wrong class.